stephenkettley/feedback-collection-app/README.md

 #### Application Flow

+User = Startup or product owner using this service.

 1. User signs up via Google OAuth.
 2. User pays for email credits via stripe.
 3. User creates a new "campaign".